MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 The first time you set up a data export to your organization's data lake, Microsoft requires that your Azure Active Directory (Azure AD) global admin be the person who sets up the connection.

 > [!IMPORTANT]
-> A connection with Microsoft's tenant service is required because your tenant must enable principal access to your organization's property; in this case, an [Azure Data Lake Gen2 storage account](/power-bi/transform-model/dataflows/dataflows-azure-data-lake-storage-integration).
+> A connection with Microsoft's tenant service is required because your tenant must enable principal access to your organization's property; in this case, an [Azure Data Lake Gen2 storage account](https://docs.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-azure-data-lake-storage-integration).
 This is a one-time set up which must be performed by your Azure AD admin.

-When your Azure AD admin grants access permissions to your Azure AD tenant, the process temporarily allows the Microsoft service principal account to export and write data to your Azure Data Lake Gen2's specified storage account only.
-The Microsoft service principal account used for this will not be granted any permissions for other operations in your Azure Data Lake Gen2 account.
+When your AAD admin grants access permissions to your Azure AD tenant, the process temporarily allows the Microsoft service principal account to export and write data to your Azure Data Lake's specified storage account only.
+The Microsoft service principal account used for this will not be granted any permissions for other operations in your Azure Data Lake account.
 <!--
 **Set up using the Power Platform admin center portal**